-To make the pie filling, simple add all ingredients to a blender and blend until smooth.
+To make the pie filling, simply add all ingredients to a blender and blend until smooth.
 The mousse will be runny initially but after chilling, it will set into a thick and creamy mousse.

 If your peanut butter is very thick and lumpy, it may help to melt or warm it up first.
-However, this isn't needed if you have a high powered blender.
+However, this isn't needed if you have a high-powered blender.

-Tip: If you've run out of smooth peanut butter and don't want to go to the shops, you can actually use crunchy peanut butter IF you have a high powered blender.
+Tip: If you've run out of smooth peanut butter and don't want to go to the shops, you can actually use crunchy peanut butter IF you have a high-powered blender.
 You will just need to blend the mousse for longer.